weilandia/simple_text_extract/README.md

 # 📄 SimpleTextExtract

 SimpleTextExtract attempts extract text from various file types and is recommended as a guard before resorting to something more extreme like Apache Tika.
-It is built specifically with ActiveStorage in mind and originally built for the purpose of extracting text from attachments in order to index the text in ElasticSearch using [SearchKick](https://github.com/ankane/searchkick).
+It is built specifically with ActiveStorage in mind and originally built for the purpose of extracting text from attachments in order to index the text in ElasticSearch.

-SimpleTextExtract handles parsing text from:
+SimpleTextExtract andlhes parsing text from:

 - `.pdf`
 - `.docx`